gjr80/weewx-realtime_clientraw/readme.txt

 -   $DOWNLOAD_ROOT.
 The path to the directory containing the downloaded Realtime gauge-data extension.

 -   $HTML_ROOT.
-The path to the directory where weeWX generated reports are saved.
+The path to the directory where WeeWX generated reports are saved.
 This directory is normally set in the [StdReport] section of weewx.conf.
-Refer to 'where to find things' in the weeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further information.
+Refer to 'where to find things' in the WeeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further information.

 -   $BIN_ROOT.
-The path to the directory where weeWX executables are located.
+The path to the directory where WeeWX executables are located.
-    This directory varies depending on weeWX installation method.
-Refer to 'where to find things' in the weeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further
+    This directory varies depending on WeeWX installation method.
+Refer to 'where to find things' in the WeeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further
     information.